elunna/nerfhack-changelog/README.md

 * koalas cannot calm berserking monsters.
 * rabid koalas are not capable of calming anything
 * landsharks were recolored to bright blue
+* lepers are generate sleeping and are fairly slow, but have a nasty disease touch.
+* lepers can spawn with bells and will ring them incessantly.
 * like likes can eat organic shields and cloaks when engulfing you (note: dragonhide scales are not edible for them)
 * merfolk were recolored to bright green
 * merfolk no longer steal items, they get more attacks and spawn with tridents or spears.